mjguisado/speedis/README.md

 | `retryJitter` |  Number | `true` | | (Randomized delay variation): Introduces a random variation (in milliseconds) to the retry delay to reduce the likelihood of multiple processes retrying at the same time, which can help prevent contention spikes. |

-Speedis supports transformations at different phases of a request:<br/>
+Speedis supports transformations at different phases of a request:
 - **ClientRequest**: Apply transformations to the request received by Speedis from the client (via HAProxy).
 - **ClientResponse**: Apply transformations to the response sent by Speedis to the client (via HAProxy).
 - **OriginRequest**: Apply transformations to the request sent by Speedis to the origin server.